-The regional authorities are responsible for the eradication of exotic mosquitoes, as detailed in section Error!
-Reference source not found.
+The regional authorities are responsible for the eradication of exotic mosquitoes, as detailed in section 5.2.3.5.
 Every region has its own plan and there is no common approach in the eradication.
 Therefore, it is of importance to set up a common control plan that runs parallel between the regions.